 - Is as little design as possible - Less, but better – because it concentrates on the essential aspects, and the products are not burdened with non-essentials.
 Back to purity, back to simplicity.

-At the very least, they can provide a good foundation for considering why you find (or don't find) a product useful, why some buildings seem like they belong in their surroundings or look completely out of place, or why a particular piece of signage is either easy to read or difficult to understand.
+At the very least, they can provide a good foundation for considering why you find (or don't find) a product useful, why some buildings seem like they belong in their surroundings while others look completely out of place, or why a particular piece of signage is either easy to read or difficult to understand.

 Those items you rarely consider

 This may be a giant assumption on my part, but I don't know if many people give much consideration to the design of their silverware (I don't, at least), even though forks, spoons, and knives are some of the most personal items we touch every day.
-I think most of us just accept that a fork is a fork, buy what looks sort of nice at Williams-Sonoma, and move on with our lives.
+I think most of us (me included) just accept that a fork is a fork, buy what looks nice at Williams-Sonoma, and move on with our lives.

 The same is true for Japanese industrial designer Sori Yanagi, whose Yanagi Flatware (see below) is sold in New York's Museum of Modern Art.
 I find it fascinating that Yanagi and Mellor have similar aims (simplicity, elegance, functionality), but that their end results are so distinct, with Mellor creating something strikingly industrial and Yanagi producing something almost organic, the end of each piece blooming out as though it were a flower.
-Everything is instantly recognizable for what it is, but each approach evokes completely different reactions.
+Everything is instantly recognizable for what it is, but each approach evokes completely different end results and reactions.

 You can browse all of David Mellor's cutlery on his Website, and can read more about his design studio in this Telegraph article.
 You can buy Yanagi's products at a range of online stores, including his famous stainless steel tea kettle and his butterfly stool.

 Something to consider the next time you decide to replace those old, tired utensils in your kitchen drawer!